lingeringwillx/sims2py/README.md

 **Installation:**

-Download the build and place it in a folder named 'dbpf'.
+Download the build and rename the extracted folder to 'dbpf'.
 Outside the folder, create a python file and write `import dbpf` to import the library.

 # Objects